 You'll probably be tired after your raucous late night, so sleep in then head to Saint Añejo when it opens at 10 a.m. for one of the best brunches in town.
 There's nary a better chicken and waffles—covered with jalapeno syrup and a secret spice, drizzled with cream cheese—though you'll also want to try a couple other items on the menu, like the Mexican Dark Chocolate Waffle with cinnamon whip or the Horchata French Toast, topped with sweetened bananas.
 Bonus: Many of the brunch libations are 2-for-1 on weekends.

-Since you're already in the Gulch, you might as well hop on a Bcycle rental bike and pedal back toward the Cumberland, where you can visit the riverfront, walk across the Pedestrian Bridge, and also experience the city's deep musical history through a variety of museums and tours, like the Country Music Hall of Fame, the Johnny Cash Museum, the Ryman Auditorium, the George Jones Museum and Historic RCA Studio B. When you feel the hunger strike, drop into the new downtown digs of Martin's Bar-B-Que Joint for that fine Southern staple, the pulled pork sandwich, and plenty of tasty sides.
+Since you're already in the Gulch, you might as well hop on a Bcycle rental bike and pedal back toward the Cumberland, where you can visit the riverfront, walk across the Pedestrian Bridge, and also experience the city's deep musical history through a variety of museums and tours, like the Country Music Hall of Fame, the Johnny Cash Museum, the Ryman Auditorium, and Historic RCA Studio B. When you feel the hunger strike, drop into the new downtown digs of Martin's Bar-B-Que Joint for that fine Southern staple, the pulled pork sandwich, and plenty of tasty sides.